Bedford Driver

 SPEED

 Everyone loves loves a little bit of speed once in a while but it's important to remember that the faster a person drives the less likely they will be able to spot any dangers or react to hazards around them.
-Speeding can have major consequences especially if a vehicle speeds through a busy area like an intersection or neighborhood.
-Imagine speeding through a school zone and then hitting and injuring a pedestrian.
+Speeding can have major consequences especially if a vehicle speeds through a busy area like an intersection or neighbourhood.
+Imagine speeding through a school zone and then hitting or injuring a pedestrian.
 The consequences would go further than just the law.
 Your insurance goes up, you lose points off of your license, you may have to go to court, and your chances of getting a job after that could be impacted.
 Keep it simple and don't complicate your life.
-Save speeding for the track.
+Save speeding for the race track.

 Ride 4